-Underworld is the creation of Len Wiseman, previously a production assistant at Centropolis Effects who managed to get together a $22 million budget to make his directorial debut with Underworld (2003).
+Underworld was the creation of Len Wiseman, previously a production assistant at Centropolis Effects who managed to get together a $22 million budget to make his directorial debut with Underworld (2003).
 This was an okay effort for what it tried to do, where Wiseman served up a slick series of Gothique action poses if not exactly something that set the world alight in terms of original ideas.
 Underworld did earn a not immodest $51 million in box-office return and this prompted the funding of the much bigger-budgeted sequel Underworld: Evolution (2006), which is the point where Len Wiseman and the series discovered CGI and turned everything into an overblown effects spectacle.
-Len Wiseman departed the series to direct Live Free or Die Hard (2007) and the upcoming remake of Total Recall (2012), leaving the next entry, the lacklustre prequel Underworld: Rise of the Lycans (2009), under the tutelage of creature effects creator Patrick Tatopoulos.
+Len Wiseman departed the series to direct Live Free or Die Hard (2007) and the remake of Total Recall (2012), leaving the next entry, the lacklustre prequel Underworld: Rise of the Lycans (2009), under the tutelage of creature effects creator Patrick Tatopoulos.
 This was a point where the Underworld series should have had the good grace to retire its indifferently sketched mythos had so little substance that audiences could care less about its back history.
+Subsequently however, the series churned out Underworld: Awakening here and one further sequel with Underworld: Blood Wars (2016).

-Despite all good sense, Underworld has managed to churn out another sequel with Underworld: Awakening.
-(Moreover, the open ending and unfinished story clearly paves the way for an even further sequel).
-Len Wiseman is present as co-writer and co-producer, while the directorial reins have been handed over to the Swedish duo known Mårlind and Stein (Måns Mårlind and Bjorn Stein) who had previously directed the film Storm (2005) set in a world that blurred between videogame and reality and the historical tv mini-series Snapphanar (2006) in Sweden, before coming to the US to make the confused horror film Shelter/6 Souls (2010) and subsequently created the hit international detective series Bron/Broen (The Bridge) (2011 ).
+With Underworld, Len Wiseman is present as co-writer and co-producer, while the directorial reins have been handed over to the Swedish duo known Mårlind and Stein (Måns Mårlind and Bjorn Stein) who had previously directed the film Storm (2005) set in a world that blurred between videogame and reality and the historical tv mini-series Snapphanar (2006) in Sweden, before coming to the US to make the confused horror film Shelter/6 Souls (2010) and creating the hit international detective series Bron/Broen (The Bridge) (2011 ).
 For a film that regards scripting as an unnecessary evil, the production has managed to bring on board some reasonable writers, including Allison Burnett, the writer of Autumn in New York (2000), Untraceable (2008), the remake of Fame (2009) and Gone (2012), and especially J. Michael Straczynski, a cult name as creator/writer of the science-fiction tv series Babylon 5 (1992-8), co-creator of The Wachowskis tv series Sense8 (2015 ), who was also nominated for a host of awards for his script for one of Clint Eastwoods best films, the crime drama Changeling (2008) and contributed to the scripts for Ninja Assassin (2009), Thor (2011) and World War Z (2013).

 Underworld: Awakening is fairly much business as usual for the series.
 The script shifts the concept around somewhat rather than a secret war across the ages, the vampire-Lycan war has come out into the open and been discovered by humanity.
 This follows the trend in other vampire films and tv of the moment works like The Breed (2001), Perfect Creature (2006), tvs True Blood (2008-14), Daybreakers (2009), Priest (2011) and to some extent the Twilight series which have tried to go beyond the questions that vexed earlier eras regarding first the discovery and combating of vampires and then how they might live in the modern world to the question of how vampires and humanity might co-exist together.
 Disappointingly, the script (such as it is) does almost nothing with the concept except having humanity massing all effort to exterminate both vampires and Lycans.
 Even so, very little of this is depicted it is only there as prologue, while the rest of the film takes place a few years later where all of this is peripheral.
 The rest of the story seems to be, as most of the other Underworld films are, generated from the cliches of the genre the vampires as a hunted underground; Kate Beckinsale defying the tradition-bound vampire hierarchy; cloning and genetic experiments to produce species hybrids (despite much urgency about the experiments being conducted on India Eisley, the film never deigns to tell us what they are designed to achieve); even the basic concept from Breaking Dawn Part 1 (2011) of the heroine finding she has/is about to give birth to a crossbreed child that is bringing both the werewolves and vampires to the point of war.
 Despite the calibre of writers on the script, all of this feels presented in a tired way that has been done before and is entirely lacking in any originality of ideas.